-- □ Rehearsal dress includes shorts, a light colored T-shirt, hat or cap, tennis shoes (a cross-trainer type preferred), and socks.
-For safety reasons, students will not be allowed to march in any other footwear. - □ Students must have individual water bottles labeled with their name at all rehearsals.
+- Rehearsal dress includes shorts, a light colored T-shirt, hat or cap, tennis shoes (a cross-trainer type preferred), and socks.
+For safety reasons, students will not be allowed to march in any other footwear.
+Students must have individual water bottles labeled with their name at all - ☐ Students must have individual water bottles labeled with their name at all rehearsals.
 Water bottles will be kept close and frequent water breaks will be taken.
-Extra water will be supplied in the event a student's personal supply runs out. - □ Students are required to have their marching coordinates at every rehearsal. - □ Students are encouraged to eat breakfast and drink plenty of fluids before morning rehearsals.
-Good nutrition is a must to remain healthy during marching season. - □ Students should sit down immediately if dizzy or weak.
-A director will provide assistance. - □ Every effort will be made to schedule marching rehearsals during the coolest part of the day.
-During summer rehearsals, directors will constantly monitor the weather conditions and make adjustments as necessary for the safety of the students. - □ Water will be provided for students at games and competitions.
+Extra water will be supplied in the event a student's personal supply runs out. - ☐ Students are required to have their marching coordinates at every rehearsal. - ☐ Students are encouraged to eat breakfast and drink plenty of fluids before morning rehearsals.
+Good nutrition is a must to remain healthy during marching season. - ☐ Students should sit down immediately if dizzy or weak.
+A director will provide assistance. - ☐ Every effort will be made to schedule marching rehearsals during the coolest part of the day.
+During summer rehearsals, directors will constantly monitor the weather conditions and make adjustments as necessary for the safety of the students. - ☐ Water will be provided for students at games and competitions.